Entire contents of this Web site (except as noted) Copyright © RichardsPens.com

 |conical nib||See “TRIUMPH” point.|

-(Self Fountain Pen Company, renamed in 1901 to Conklin Pen Manufacturing Company, renamed again in 1907 to Conklin Pen Company) A pen manufacturing company located in Toledo, Ohio.
-Founded in 1898 as the Self Fountain Pen Company by Roy Conklin, an inventor, to produce pens using his revolutionary Crescent-Filler system, invented in 1897, patented in 1901, and improved in 1903 (U.S. Patents Nos 685,258 and 745,481, respectively, shown below on a No S60 pen).
+1 (Self Fountain Pen Company, renamed in 1901 to Conklin Pen Manufacturing Company, renamed again in 1907 to Conklin Pen Company) A pen manufacturing company located in Toledo, Ohio.
+Founded in 1898 as the Self Fountain Pen Company by Roy Conklin, an inventor, to produce pens using his revolutionary Crescent-Filler system, invented in 1897, patented in 1901, and improved in 1903 (U.S. Patents Nos 685,258 and 745,481, respectively, shown below, upper, on a No S60 pen).
 The company was renamed when it incorporated in 1901.
-Until the mid-1920s, the Conklin company resisted a change away from the Crescent-Filler because of the design’s remarkable success, and this unwillingness to advance was a contributing factor in the company’s slow decline and in its replacement as a member of the “Big Four” by Wahl (in about 1927).
-In 1931 Conklin introduced the Nozac, the first successful twist-knob piston filler produced by a U.S. manufacturer.
+Until the mid-1920s, the Conklin company resisted a change away from the Crescent-Filler because of the design’s remarkable success; despite the superb quality of Conklin’s pens, this unwillingness to advance was a contributing factor in the company’s slow decline and in its replacement as a member of the “Big Four” by Wahl in about 1927.
+In 1931 Conklin introduced the Nozac, the first widely successful twist-knob piston filler produced by a U.S. manufacturer.
 Conklin sub-brands included the All-American Pen and Ottawa.
 In 1938, the company’s declining fortunes led to its sale to a Chicago syndicate, which in 1941 sold it to the Starr Pen Company.
-See also All-American Pen, Chicago Conklin, first tier, Nozac, Ottawa, Starr, sub-brand.
+Production under the Conklin name ceased in 1948.
+2 (Conklin Pen Company) In 1999, Robert E. Rosenberg purchased the rights to the Conklin name and designs and established a new company to produce pens of mediocre quality in styles and with names reminiscent of the originals (below, lower, a Signature made in 2007).
+He sold that company in 2009 to Yafa, Inc., a change in ownership that saw a significant improvement in overall quality.
+As of this writing, Yafa produces Conklin pens and sells them in more than 40 countries.
+See also All-American Pen, Chicago Conklin, first tier, Nozac, Ottawa, Starr, sub-brand, Yafa.

 |Conklinette||A low-priced pen model produced by Conklin; bears the October 29, 1901, date of Conklin’s Crescent-Filler patent and uses an interesting variant of Conklin’s design (illustrated at Jaxon).
 A small button, or stud, replaces the crescent; the metal lock ring has a keyhole-shaped opening through which the button protrudes.
 The button is grooved so that when the ring is rotated one way, the narrow part of the keyhole engages the groove to keep the button from being depressed.
 When the ring is rotated the other way, the wider part of the keyhole encircles the button without engaging it, and the button can be depressed.
 See also Conklin, Jaxon.|